hdeadman/puppet-mcmyadmin/README.md

 This will set `pkgng` to be the default provider for package installation.

-The `staging` module that is used by this module needs `wget` or `curl` installed.
-It also uses a directory called `/opt` for staging, which doesn't exist by default on FreeBSD systems.

 ###Contributing

 Contributions very welcome, as well as general comments.